-

 Harry Patterson Park is a valued local space, and the City wants to ensure any future upgrades reflect how the community uses the park now and how they would like to use it in the future.

-Community feedback will help the City understand priorities for the park, explore options for potential improvements (including the future of the existing basketball facility), and ensure upgrades are inclusive, practical, and responsive to local needs.
+Community feedback has helped the City understand priorities for the park, explore options for potential improvements (including the future of the existing basketball facility), and ensure upgrades are inclusive, practical, and responsive to local needs.

-With two stages of engagement, the City can test ideas, identify what matters most to residents, and use this input to inform design options and a second-stage community vote before any final decisions are made.
+With two stages of engagement, the City was able to test ideas, identify what matters most to residents, and use this input to inform design options and a second-stage community vote before final decisions were made.

 The hierarchy of parks within the City reflect state documentation/strategies.
 These classifications are based on the number of anticipated visitors and the distance they are drawn from: